nikkilr88/100-days-of-code/log.md

 # 100 Days Of Code - Log Round 2

+### Day 46 (July 11, 2017):

+**Today's Progress**: Continued with the bootcamp.
+Finished the Patatap clone project and started the backend section of the course!

+**Thoughts:** The patatap project was pretty fun!
+Animations are kind of out of my comfort zone, though.

+**Link to work**: [Patatap Clone]https://nikkilr88.github.io/wdb-patatap/)

 ### Day 45 (July 10, 2017):

 **Today's Progress**: More web dev bootcamp today.
 I finished up the todo list project, and now I am moving on to the option project: Build A Patatap Clone